Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Are There Any Disadvantages to Geoarbitrage?

-Nothing is without its disadvantages, and geoarbitrage is no different.
-There are quite a few reasons why this system wouldn’t work for everyone.
-The biggest reason is the lack of jobs, but lack of family support and the act of moving can also be significant deterrents.
+The most glaring negative is the lack of jobs, but lack of family support and the cost of moving can also be significant deterrents.

 Jobs

 If you aren’t financially independent yet, you need to know what jobs are available in your cheaper destination of choice.
-Unfortunately, high cost of living areas usually have the highest-paying jobs.
+Unfortunately, high-cost-of-living areas usually have the highest-paying jobs.
 Median incomes in cities with the most affordable houses are staggeringly low – it’s easy to see why houses are so cheap.
 No one in the town would be able to afford them otherwise!

 Childcare